somatonic/MarkupSimpleNavigation/README.md

     echo $nav->render($options);

-Note that "my_selector" has priority and will overwrite any other selctor or selector_leveln
+Note that "my_selector" has priority and will overwrite any other selector or selector_leveln

 ### hook for custom item string (new in 1.2.0)